top of page

 • Improve thoracic mobility: A mobile upper back helps distribute load evenly during skiing, lowering shoulder strain.

-• Mind your falls: When skiing at speed, try to tuck arms in and avoid rigidly bracing with one arm.
+• Mind your falls: When skiing at speed, try to tuck your arms in and avoid rigidly bracing with one arm.

 Wrist and Thumb Injuries - “Skier’s Thumb”

-Gripping poles during a fall can tear the ulnar collateral ligament (UCL) of the thumb causing pain and instability.
+Gripping poles during a fall can tear the ulnar collateral ligament (UCL) of the thumb, causing pain and instability.

 Prevention tips: